 Common workplace giving programs that you can implement include:

 - Matching gifts

 When developing your company’s charitable giving policy, prioritize convenience for employees.
 To facilitate a streamlined corporate philanthropy process, consider investing in workplace giving software.
 The right platform will allow you to:

 - Manage employee donations and matching gift requests.

 - Track employee volunteer hours and volunteer grant requests.

 - Arrange automatic payroll deductions so employees can donate a portion of their paycheck to a nonprofit of their choice.

-By creating an atmosphere of corporate philanthropy, you’ll not only help employees contribute to nonprofit organizations, but also help them feel more engaged and fulfilled at work.
+By creating an atmosphere of corporate philanthropy, you’ll not only help employees contribute to nonprofit organizations but also help them feel more engaged and fulfilled at work.
 And when it’s easy for them to take part in workplace giving, you’ll get more out of the programs you’ve already invested in.

-By creating an atmosphere of employee engagement, you’ll not only boost productivity and profits, but also help your employees reach their full potential and look forward to coming to work each day.
+By prioritizing employee engagement, you’ll not only boost productivity and your company’s profits but also help your employees reach their full potential and look forward to coming to work each day.

 Looking for more engagement strategies?
 Check out the resources below: